Aayush6377/HackIndia-Spark-3---Lord-Coders/readme.md

 ## Overview

-This project is a comprehensive sustainability website developed by our team during our internship.
-The website aims to provide resources, tools, and community support for promoting sustainable living.
-The project is built using HTML, CSS, PHP, and MySQL.
+This project is a comprehensive sustainability website developed by our team during our Hackathon.
+The website aims to provide resources, tools, and community support for promoting sustainable living as well as awareness.
+The project is built using HTML, CSS, JS,  PHP, MySQL, AI/ML, Blockchain and Web3 Technologies.

 ![Home page](https://github.com/Aayush6377/HackIndia-Spark-3---Lord-Coders/blob/main/img/home.png)